-1. In the election of the Principal the Governing Body shall choose the person who in its judgment is most fitted for the Headship of the College as a place of education and research.
+1. In the election of the Principal the Governing Body shall choose the person who in its judgment is most fitted for the Headship of the College as a place of education and research and shall appoint the Principal on such terms and conditions and for such period as the Governing Body may decide, consistent with the Statutes.